At a glance

 During treatment, hydration, kidney function, acid-base and urination will be closely monitored.

 - Urinary blockage: Catheterisation or surgery to unblock the cat.

 - Toxic medications: Discontinue any medications which may have caused the problem.

 - Blood loss: Blood transfusions for cats who have lost a significant amount of blood.

-- Poisoning: Induce vomiting or pump the stomach if ingestion occurred within the previous two hours.
+- Poisoning: Induce vomiting or pump the stomach if the ingestion occurred within the previous two hours.

-- Activated charcoal: Oral administration of activated charcoal which binds to the toxins remaining in the system and prevent further absorption.
+- Activated charcoal: Oral administration of activated charcoal binds to the toxins remaining in the system and prevents further absorption.

 - Bacterial infection: Antibiotics.

-During treatment, veterinary staff will closely monitor blood pressure and urine output.
+During treatment, the veterinary staff will closely monitor blood pressure and urine output.